Israel approves 4th Covid-19 vaccine jab for vulnerable people

 "Israel will lead the way in administering a fourth vaccine to the Israeli people," he said.

-Some 4.2 million people out of a population of 9.4 Israelis have gotten three shots of coronavirus vaccine.
+About 4.2 million people out of a population of 9.4 million Israelis have received three vaccine shots.

-Also on Thursday, an Israeli El Al flight from Belgium landed in Tel Aviv carrying a shipment of Pfizer's anti-Covid pill, Paxlovid.
+Also on Thursday, an Israeli El Al flight from Belgium landed in Tel Aviv carrying a shipment of Pfizer's anti-Covid-19 pill, Paxlovid.

 Mr Bennett hailed this as an "important addition to the arsenal in the war against the pandemic".